tiarap00/QobuzDownloaderX-MOD/README.md

 You can not download anything with a free account.

-This Modded version of the original QobuzDownloaderX was created for educational purposes.
+This Modded version of the [original QobuzDownloaderX](https://github.com/ImAiiR/QobuzDownloaderX) by [AiiR](https://github.com/ImAiiR) was created for educational purposes.
 Some changes include:

 - Isolated Qobuz API interaction to a separate library project [QobuzApiSharp](https://github.com/DJDoubleD/QobuzApiSharp).
-- Complete refactoring of backend code (in an attempt to simplify and optimize).
+- Complete refactoring of backend code.
 - Added completely revamped search function.
+- Lots of new features and bugfixes

 See release notes in [releases](../../releases) section for full overview of all fixes and changes.